Bus Accident Lawyers

 - Monitor a child’s safe crossing of a street.

 Liability will depend on the specific statutory duties in place for school buses and drivers in the district in which the accident occurred.
-Additionally, since Personal Injury Insurance (PIP) carried by a parent may cover some of the costs resulting from the school bus accident injury to their child, the claims process can become complicated and may require the assistance of an Orlando bus accident lawyer.
+Additionally, since Personal Injury Insurance (PIP) carried by a parent may cover some of the costs resulting from the school bus accident injury to their child, the claims process can become complicated and may require the assistance of a bus accident lawyer.

 Common Bus Accident Injuries